 If I had a retirement goal is $1,265,000 in 45 years, how doable is that?
 For this, you'll want to use a calculator that can take a few assumptions and give you a number.
-I like the this one by Yahoo!
-Finance because it's easy to use, quick, and gives you enough assumptions to play with.
+There are a few retirement calculators on this page you can play with.

 I kept the same starting assumptions (8% investment returns, 3% inflation, retire at 65 and 20 years of retirement income).
 It told me I'd need $822 a month towards retirement to end up at $1.5 million in my nest egg.

 This means that if I want to retire in 45 years and buy a house in 5 years, I'll need to save $1,238 a month.
 Add more goals and the savings need goes up even more.